Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The problem of generating passwords that meet certain criteria requires considering different cases based on password length.
-For a password length of 5 to 7 characters, each character can be either an uppercase letter or a digit, with at least one uppercase letter required.
-The total number of possible passwords for this range is 80,590,312,608, calculated using the formulae 36^length - 10^length, where length ranges from 5 to 7.
-In combinatorial problems, the sum rule can be used when items exclusively belong to one list, but the subtraction rule (inclusion-exclusion principle) must be applied when lists have items in common.
-This principle states that the number of choices is n + m - k, where n and m are the sizes of the two lists, and k is the number of items in common between them.
-To find positive integers less than 100 that are divisible by either 2 or 3, one can calculate the number of multiples of 2 (49) and 3 (33), and then subtract the number of multiples of 6 (16).
-This results in a total of 66 numbers that meet the criteria.
-The inclusion-exclusion principle is a general technique for solving combinatorial problems with overlapping sets, and it is essential to accurately apply it to avoid overcounting or undercounting solutions.
+The problem of choosing a password requires counting the number of possible combinations that meet certain criteria, such as length and character type.
+For passwords of length 5-7 characters long, using uppercase letters or digits, at least one uppercase letter is required.
+The total number of possible passwords can be calculated using the formula 36^n - 10^n, where n is the length of the password.
+This calculation yields a total of 80,590,312,608 possible passwords for lengths 5-7.
+The sum rule and subtraction rule (also known as the inclusion-exclusion principle) are used to count combinations when items appear in both lists.
+For example, if two menus each have 5 items with some items in common, the number of choices is calculated by adding the total number of items in both lists and subtracting the number of items in common.
+The formula for this calculation is n + m - k, where n is the number of items in one list, m is the number of items in the other list, and k is the number of items in common.
+For a specific example, if two menus each have 5 items with 2 in common, the total number of choices is 8 (5 + 5 - 2).

-Note: I did not include any links or technical details as they are not relevant to summarizing the key concepts and findings of the text.

 ---